jferard/selfhosted/README.md

 The goal is to create in Python a compiler based on LLVM.
 This compiler should be able to compile itself.

+The only requirements will be:
+- LLVM
+- a python 3 interpreteter
+- the C standard library

 ## Roadmap
 There are two main steps : the bootstrap in Python, and the self hosted compiler.